 - Studies have shown that this method has no long-term negative impact on the environment.
 This result comes from more than 60 years of commercial harvesting.

-- Population surveys are conducted regularly to keep an eye on kangaroo numbers.
+- Population surveys are conducted regularly.
 A maximum quota of 15–20% of the kangaroo population can be harvested in any year.

 So you can rest assured that the treats you’re feeding your dog haven’t come from bad welfare practices!